Fusilier Battalions (Belgium): Origins and creation

 The concept of the fusilier battalions originated in plans by the Belgian government in exile to rebuild the Belgian Army once its national territory was liberated from German occupation.
 In June 1943, they created a formal plan to raise 18 battalions of soldiers in Belgium once the territory was regained.
 The core of the new force would be six battalions of front-line infantry to augment the existing Independent Belgian Brigade, known popularly as the "Piron Brigade" which had originally been formed in exile, and six battalions of fusiliers, intended to serve in auxiliary roles such as guarding lines of communication.
 A further six logistics (pionniers) battalions would be created.
 This was approved by the Supreme Headquarters Allied Expeditionary Force (SHAEF) in May 1944.
 Supply constraints, however, meant that the original targets were subsequently revised to create 12 battalions of fusiliers and four of pioneers, making a total of 6,000 men.
-The creation of the new units began after the liberation of Belgium in September 1944.
-By December 1944, 12 battalions had been raised with surplus British equipment.
+The creation of the new units began after the liberation of Belgium in September 1944 and 12 battalions had been raised by the end of the year.
+They were equipped with surplus British uniforms and equipment.

 After the failure of Operation Market Garden, however, the Allies decided to review the agreement.
 In December 1944, the Allies signed an agreement on Liberated Manpower Units (LMU) that called for the raising of 77 battalions of fusiliers and eight auxiliary logistics battalions over two years.
 If completed, the agreement would have resulted in the mobilisation of 91,000 men.
-The fusilier battalions were each numbered between 1-39 and 45–62.
 In addition, the Belgian government had already begun a project of expanding the Piron Brigade into a new brigade of infantry, plus regiments of armour and artillery in a separate programme.